 - honey - other liquid sweetener like maple syrup, golden syrup etc. can be substituted

 - mini marshmallows - you want small marshmallows so that you get a bit of everything in every bite.
 If you can find minis, use kitchen scissors like me to cut larger ones into small pieces

 - candy rocks - for a cool literally 'rocky' twist.
 Otherwise use chocolate chips, or other small chocolate candy

 - digestive biscuits - broken into small pieces.
 You can also break up Graham crackers or use rice cereal

-Find exact measurements below in the recipes box.
+Find exact measurements below in the recipe box.
 Toggle to metric for measurements in grams.